JenDacanay/Speaker-Recognition-System/README.md

 5. Plot the MFCCs using mfcc.m function
 6. Performed vector quantization on the MFCCs, which generated codebooks for each speaker through VQ by performing the LBG algorithm.
 The LBG algorithm calculates the euclidean distances between centroids and MFCC.
 Testing
-7. Each speaker was recognized by compaing the total smallest euclidean distance between each speaker to find a match.
+7. Each speaker was recognized by comparing the total smallest euclidean distance between each speaker to find a match.

 ### Implementation

-This speaker recognition system was created in Matlab.
+Our speaker recognition system was created in Matlab.
 To execute the speaker recognition program:
 1. Download src folder
 2. Run identifyspeaker.m

-### Results
+## Results

+### A. Speech Data Files

 ### Test 1
 In this step, we established the human performance recognition rate as the benchmark to compare our speech recognition system to.
 We listened eleven speakers say "zero" in the  Training_Data folder, then played a random file in Test_Data folder and tried to identify each speaker.
 The results were recorded in Table 1 below: